Nastiakor/big_burger_test/README.md

 ## Application Structure

 The application is structured according to Clean Architecture principles and makes use of the Provider pattern for state management.
-The application has Domain, Data, Provider and Presentation layers:
+The application has Domain, Data, Provider, Presentation, App, Config and Utils layers:

 ### App Layer

-- my_app.dart
+- my_app.dart.

 ### Config Layer

-- routes.dart : This file contains the routes of the application
+- routes.dart : This file contains the routes of the application.

 ### Domain Layer